thelegend107/portfolio/README.md

 I chose to switch to Next.js from Nuxt.js due to Next's supieror server components.

-The most challenging part for me was to familiarize myself with how Next.js operates and its (for the most part) extremely similar.
+The most challenging part for me was to familiarize myself with how Next.js operates and it is (for the most part) extremely similar to Nuxt.

 ## Backend